Skip to main content

 via Personal Access Token (PAT) individually

-.
-You must configure it in 'External Connections'.
+, you must configure it in 'External Connections'.

 If any of the above requirements are not met, complete them before proceeding.